warbe-maker/warbe-maker.github.io/_posts/2020-11-18-Common-VBA-Message-Services.markdown

 ![](../Assets/DemoMonitorServiceInstances.gif)
 ![](/Assets/DemoMonitorServiceInstances.gif)

-### Buttons with action
+### Mode-less displayed Buttons with an Application.Run service
-When a service displays the message form mode-less buttons are usually useless because there is no recipient to which the clicked button is returned as a reply.
-The _[Common VBA Message Service][1]_ offers a service to provide displayed buttons with `Application.Run` information executed when clicked.
-This service boosts the functionality of displayed message.
-It may be used to trigger actions/services provided by the VB-Project which displayed the message or even provided by another (open) Workbooks, possibly an Addin-Workbook - ***with arguments passed on***. <span id="a1">[¹](#1)</span>
+Displaying a message mode-less is rather useless when the buttons do not call services via `Application.Run`.
+The _[Common VBA Message Service][1]_ offers a service to provide displayed buttons with `Application.Run` information executed when clicked - provided the message is displayed mode-less.
+This service substantially extends a displayed messages functionality.
+It may be used to trigger actions/services provided by any open Workbook, i.e. not only the Workbook which displayed the message. [^1]

 ## Comments
 Comments of any kind are more than welcome.
 I apologize for the fact that it requires a GitHup account/login but this is appropriate for keeping away spammers.

-<br><span id="1">¹</span> A _CommandButton_ on a Worksheet can only be assigned a macro without arguments!
-In this respect the provided feature is an enormous advantage [⏎](#a1)<br>
+[^1]: A _CommandButton_ on a Worksheet can only be assigned a macro without arguments!
+In contrast, Buttons displayed by the [Common VBA Message Services][1] may be provided with any number of arguments.

 [1]:https://github.com/warbe-maker/Common-VBA-Message-Service/blob/master/README.md